fourstix/Elfos-video/README.md

 display a field of random dots.
 DrawSine and DrawCircle are 32-bit programs using floating point functions to draw a sine wave and a circle on the video display using the Elfos-video drawpixel function.

 **DrawStars**
-* Basic/02 demo program to draw a random set of dots on the display.
+* Basic/02 16-bit program to draw a random set of dots on the display.

 **DrawSine**
-* Basic/02 demo program to draw a sine wave on the display.
+* Basic/02 32-bit program to draw a sine wave on the display.

 **DrawCircle**
-* Basic/02 demo program to draw a circle on the display.
+* Basic/02 32-bit program to draw a circle on the display.

 Repository Contents
 -------------------